fereber/AnkiCard/LanguageCard-Video/readme.md

 ## Fields

  1. Video Title (Sort by this field in browser)
  2. Video File Name
-3. Poster File Name
-4. Target Subtitle Content
+ 3. Target Subtitle Content
-5. Native Subtitle Content
+ 4. Native Subtitle Content
-6. Notes

-## Why don't I use the default media player?
+## Default media player

-Because of subtitles an statistics.

 If I use this syntax in my Anki cards: `[sound:video_file_name.webm]`, it's works fine!
 But there aren't subtitles and the learning time will be false in my statistics.

+## Video Subtitling with Web Video Text Tracks (WebVTT) format

+I am using the 'Subtitle Content' field for subtitles, in the following example:

+    WEBVTT

+    00:08.000 --> 00:14.000
+    Hello!
+    This is a subtitle.

+    00:15.000 --> 00:12.000
+    Ok.

-## Anki file size limit (during synchronization on AnkiWeb)
+## Anki file size limit

-"At the moment there are [no limits on the size of your media](https://anki.tenderapp.com/kb/anki-ecosystem/are-there-limits-on-file-sizes-on-ankiweb), although the size of individual media files is limited to 100MB."
+"At the moment there are [no limits on the size of your media](https://anki.tenderapp.com/kb/anki-ecosystem/are-there-limits-on-file-sizes-on-ankiweb), although the **size of individual** media files is limited to 100MB."

-I use video files largen than 100MB, so Anki has to synchronize only note type with subtitles.
+I use video files larger than 100 MB, so the Anki only synchronizes the note type with subtitles and not video files.